ESSYCHAN/SOARN/README.md

 📝 Citation

-If you use SOARN in your research, please cite: bibtex@phdthesis{chan2024soarn, title={A Deep Learning Approach to Visual Associative Learning}, author={Esther Chan}, year={2024}, school={[City st Georgens University]}
+If you use SOARN in your research, please cite: bibtex@phdthesis{chan2024soarn, title={A Deep Learning Approach to Visual Associative Learning}, author={Esther Chan}, year={2024}, school={[City st Georges University]}
 }

-📄 License
+#📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-🤝 Contributing
+#🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-🐛 Known Issues
+#🐛 Known Issues

 Performance scales with image size (optimized for 256×256) Memory intensive for >3 stimuli experiments
 Requires ~30-45 minutes for 200-trial experiment

-📧 Contact
+#📧 Contact
 For questions or collaborations:

 GitHub Issues: https://github.com/ESSYCHAN/SOARN/issues
 Email: [Esther.Mulwa@city.ac.uk]

-🙏 Acknowledgments
+#🙏 Acknowledgments

 Based on the DDA framework (Kokkola et al., 2019) Inspired by Rescorla-Wagner model and CNN architectures

-Note: This is research software.
+#Note: This is research software.
 While functional, it may require adjustments for specific use cases.